argoproj-labs/hera/hep/proposals/0001-decorators.md

 # We will be referring to "another-workflow-template", to demonstrate two WorkflowTemplates can be written in the same package
 awt = WorkflowTemplate(name="another-workflow-template")

-# We assume we can generate Python code for this (Cluster) Workflow Template from e.g `hera generate stubs external-workflow-template`.
+# We assume we can generate Python code for this external (Cluster) Workflow Template from e.g `hera generate stubs external-workflow-template`.
 # Ultimately, awt and ewt will behave the same way when their templates are invoked in dag/steps functions.
 ewt = ClusterWorkflowTemplate(name="external-workflow-template")